scalameta/metals/docs/troubleshooting/faq.md

 Worksheet code is entirely wrapped in a class (`class MdocApp`).
 The class wrapper is needed as a counter measure to dead locks issues, however the wrapper can cause issues for some valid Scala code snippets.
 Issues like getting stuck in a infinite loop while evaluating or throwing a `StackOverflowException`.
 Full description of the issue - [mdoc/#853](https://github.com/scalameta/mdoc/issues/853).

+If worksheet evaluation times out, you can also increase the timeout by setting `-Dmetals.worksheet-timeout=<number of seconds>` server property.

 ## Ammonite scripts

 ### How do I use Scala 2.x.x for my script?